First, a few quick questions and answers about the Umbria Jazz Festival:

 Umbria Jazz has multiple venues in Perugia that are all walking distance within the city.

 The main venues vary from free outdoor stages, the city’s main theater, and a huge arena.
-There’s always a concert to check out.
+Which means there’s always a concert to check out that you’ll enjoy.

 On top of those four locations, there are concerts in the National Art Gallery and at several churches, with jam sessions held in small restaurants and bars as after-hour jam locations.